isidore/MobProgrammingBook/manuscript/Notes.md

 Guidelines for 1st seesion. timing ending.

 We're always talking to the facilitator.

+How to contribute as a non-progremmer